thaihiepnguyen/BookStore-software/README.md

 # BookStore Desktop Application

-- Made with Java Language
+- Made with Java language
 - Made with Swing Framework for User Interface
 - Made with MySQL Database
 - The Project of **Java Programming** Subject (Ho Tuan Thanh, M.Sc Instructor)